Government Engineering College, Barton Hill

 Government Engineering College, Barton Hill (GEC-BH) is a public engineering college situated in Barton Hill, Thiruvananthapuram, India.
 Founded in 1999 by the Government of Kerala, it provides engineering programmes under the APJ Abdul Kalam Technological University, accredited to the National Board of Accreditation.

 The institute has five major departments: Mechanical Engineering, Information Technology, Electrical and Electronics Engineering, Civil Engineering and Electronics and Communication Engineering.
 All these departments have obtained an NBA accreditation.

+Two of its former principals, Dr. M. S. Rajasree and Dr. Ciza Thomas, were appointed as Vice Chancellors of Kerala Technological University.
+However, Dr. M. S. Rajasree’s appointment was later declared void ab initio by the Supreme Court of India.
+Dr. Ciza Thomas first served as the Interim Vice Chancellor of KTU, then moved to Digital University, and later returned as the permanent Vice Chancellor of Kerala Technological University in 2025 December.

 The college is currently ranked second among the 138 colleges affiliated to APJ Abdul Kalam Technological University according to Academic Performance Index (API) report published by the university.

 Campus

 The campus, situated centrally in the city of Thiruvananthapuram, is less than a kilometre from Palayam, and is located beside the Government Law College, Trivandrum.
 Two hostels are provided for women.
 The campus area is about 6 acres.

 Building construction

 The college is housed in the old seven-storey buildings.
 The construction of the new eight-storey main block is continuing and construction of the Mechanical Lab Complex is complete.
 The work on the new Mechatronics Laboratary Complex being jointly set up by Mercedes-Benz and GEC, Trivandrum is underway.